dib-lab/2020-paper-sourmash-gather/manuscript.md

-Many metagenome content analysis approaches use reference genomes to interpret the metagenome content, but most such approaches rely on choosing a list of reduced-redundancy genomes from a much larger database (e.g. bioBakery 3 selects approximately 100,000 genomes [@biobakery3]).
-Here, we do this reduction automatically by searching the complete database for a *minimum* set of reference genomes necessary to account for all k-mers shared between the metagenome and the database.
+Many metagenome content analysis approaches use reference genomes to interpret the metagenome content, but most such approaches rely on starting with a list of reduced-redundancy genomes from a much larger database (e.g. bioBakery 3 selects approximately 100,000 genomes [@biobakery3]), which can reduce sensitivity and precision [@metalign].
+Here, we incorporate this reduction into the overall workflow by searching the complete database for a *minimum* set of reference genomes necessary to account for all k-mers shared between the metagenome and the database.
 We show that this can be resolved efficiently for real-world data sets; implementing a greedy min-set-cov approximation algorithm on top of FracMinHash, we provide an approach that readily scales to 700,000 genomes on current hardware.
 We show that in practice this procedure reduces the number of genomes under consideration to $\approx 100$ for several mock and real metagenomes.
 <!-- CTB: performance should be added to appendix -->

 The development of a small list of relevant genomes is particularly